 House wine (half a bottle) and continental lager is complimentary with the pre-dinner aperitif and evening meal.
 However, feel free to bring your favourite tipple on board.
 On Seahorse II and Gemini Explorer there is a limited supply of ice however, on St Hilda we are unable to supply ice.
 On Seahorse II and Gemini Explorer we have a fine (if limited) selection of single malts in the honesty bar.

 We serve morning coffee and afternoon tea.
-Afternoon tea often consists of warm scones served with clotted cream and preserves, home-made cookies or cake.
+When onboard, afternoon tea often consists of warm scones served with clotted cream and preserves, home-made cookies or cake.
 There is always a "help yourself" fruit bowl available in the main saloon.